 Walkers will be drawn to the Cotswold Way, a national trail winding 100 miles from the chocolate-box village of Chipping Campden all the way down to meet the regency splendour of Bath.

-Where to eat and drink in the Cotswolds
+Where to eat and drink during a weekend in The Cotswolds

-Get down with the bantams in the gorgeous garden of The Swan Inn in Swinbrook – once owned by the last of the Mitford sisters: ‘Debo’, the Dowager Duchess of Devonshire – an idyllic, wisteria-clad inn on the banks of the River Windrush, where the honest, seasonal cooking always delivers.
+Spend some of your weekend in The Cotswolds getting down with the bantams in the gorgeous garden of The Swan Inn in Swinbrook.
+This establishment was once owned by the last of the Mitford sisters: ‘Debo’, the Dowager Duchess of Devonshire.
+It is an idyllic, wisteria-clad inn on the banks of the River Windrush, where the honest, seasonal cooking always delivers.

 If you’re looking for a cure, then head to the unprepossessing barn at Upton Smokery, where the aromas are as welcoming as the friendly staff.
-Or, for first-rate seafood, it’s counter-intuitive, but try The Old Butchers in Stow, to see how chef Pete Robinson is turning heads with his lobster specials.
+Or, for first-rate seafood, it’s counter-intuitive, but try The Old Butchers in Stow.
+Here you can see how chef Pete Robinson is turning heads with his lobster specials.

 Take a botanical breather at Thyme, a hamlet of restored buildings in the village of Southrop, where no two rooms are the same.
 There’s fine dining in the Ox Barn and a cookery school if you fancy your chances behind the stove.